How to Plan the Perfect Honeymoon in Italy

 Cinque Terre

-Part of the Italian Riviera, Cinque Terre is set within the beautiful Liguria region and comprises five villages strung together by hiking trails (you can also explore by train or ferry).
+Part of the Italian Riviera, Cinque Terre, with its stunning cliffs and sparkling seas, offers an unforgettable escape for couples seeking romance.
+Set within the beautiful Liguria region, it comprises five villages strung together by hiking trails (you can also explore by train or ferry).
 This hilly coastal destination delivers views of the Tyrrhenian Sea that will leave you gobsmacked!
 Look to the romantic village of Riomaggiore for colourful Ligurian-style guesthouses, pebble beach, and dazzling sunset views.

 The Alps